khuck/SC15_APEX_tutorial/README.md

     hpx::register_startup_function(&register_policies);
 ```

-## Running the exercise on the Babbage host node:
+## Running the exercise on the Babbage MIC and host nodes, or Edison

 The program is executed by starting (or continuing) an interactive session and running the example: